Deuteronomy Chapter 17 Summary

 4. Why do you think that the penalty for refusing to listen to the high judges was death?

-6. The book of Judges covers centuries of time between when they entered the land to when they appointed Saul as their king.
+6. The Book of Judges covers centuries of time between when they entered the land and when they appointed Saul as their king.
 Why do you think the Israelites waited so long to appoint a king?
 Was it God's desire for them to have a king?
 Why or why not?

-8. In the Lord's instructions for a king, he told the Israelites to appoint a king that will not acquire many horses and many wives for himself.
+8. In the Lord's instructions for a king, He told the Israelites to appoint a king who will not acquire many horses and many wives for himself.
 Read 1 Kings 10:26-11:4.
 How were these specific commands meant to protect Solomon?
 How was God faithful despite Solomon's unfaithfulness to God's commands?

-9. Why do you think that a king was supposed to write their own copy of God's law for himself?
+9. Why do you think that a king was supposed to write his own copy of God's law for himself?
 What benefits would this have for your own life?

 10. If you read one verse a day, it would take you about 86 years to read the whole Bible.
 Do you read God's word every day?
 What steps can you take this week to be more intentional about reading God's word?